forgetdev/asterism/README.md

 Asterisk produces excellent diagnostic information, but spread across several files in formats that don't talk to each other.
 Reconstructing a single call today means grepping `full` for the right `[C-xxxxxxxx]`, cross-referencing CDR rows by `uniqueid`, decoding CEL events, and matching SIP signaling by call-id — all by hand.

-`astrace` does this mechanically and outputs a structured view of the call.
+`asterism` does this mechanically and outputs a structured view of the call.
 Nothing more.

 ## Status